explosion/spaCy/website/docs/usage/examples.md

 ### Training an additional entity type {#new-entity-type}

-This script shows how to add a new entity type to an existing pre-trained NER model.
+This script shows how to add a new entity type to an existing pretrained NER model.
 To keep the example short and simple, only four sentences are provided as examples.
 In practice, you'll need many more — a few hundred would be a good start.